 Virtual Lecture | Artist Aaron McIntosh

-Next up in the Ruth K. Shartle Lecture Series: Aaron McIntosh joins decorative arts, craft & design curators Cindi Strauss and Anna Walker in conversation.
+Next up in the Ruth K. Shartle Lecture Series: Aaron McIntosh joins decorative arts, craft & design curator Cindi Strauss and assistant curator Anna Walker in conversation.
 The 2021 edition of the series explores the question “What is contemporary art?” with artists whose work is on view in the Nancy and Rich Kinder Building.
 Admission is free.

 ► Thursday, May 13, 2021 / Watch the Video